Golden Globes and Hollywood Foreign Press Association face a backlash: Here's why

 No Black voting members

-The Hollywood Foreign Press Association is a small group of just 87 critics, and the Los Angeles Times report said the group has no Black voting members.
+The Hollywood Foreign Press Association is a group of just 87 critics, and the LA Times report said the group has no Black voting members.
 Its most recent list of nominations didn't include several Black-led Oscar contenders, including Da 5 Bloods, Ma Rainey's Black Bottom and Judas and the Black Messiah.

-The membership was questioned in other ways, too -- the Times said "relatively few (HFPA members) work full-time for major overseas outlets."
+The membership was questioned in other ways, too.
+The LA Times said "relatively few (HFPA members) work full-time for major overseas outlets."

 Former group president's email